WebAssembly/tool-conventions/Signatures.md

 ## Signature verification algorithm for an entire module

-1. Verify the presence of the signature section, extract the specification version, the hash function to use and the signatures.
+1. Verify the presence of the signature section, extract the specification version, content type, the hash function to use and the signatures.
 2. Check that at least one of the signatures is valid for `hashes`.
 If not, return an error and stop.
 3. Split `hashes` (included in the signature) into `h1 … hn`
-4. Read the module, computing the hash of every `(pi, di)` tuple with `i ∈ {1 … n}`, immediately returning an error if the output doesn't match `hi`
+4. Read the module using a rolling hash: for each delimiter `di` encountered, verify that the current hash state matches `hi`.
+The hash state accumulates across all parts and delimiters.
-5. Return an error if the number of the number of hashes doesn't match the number of parts.
+5. Return an error if the number of hashes doesn't match the number of parts.

 ## Partial signatures